cbrgm/introduction-to-adrs/slides.md

 ---

-## Today we talked about
+## Let's wrap it up!

-Today we talked about
+Today we talked about...

-* what Architecture Decision Records are
+* ...what Architecture Decision Records are
-* how ADRs deliver value to your team
+* ...how ADRs deliver value to your team
-* how to create ADRs
+* ...how to create ADRs

 ---